ServiceCanada/cra-chatbot/README.md

 # cra-chatbot
-AEM implementation of the Chat with Charlie
+AEM implementation of the Chat with Charlie on CRA pages